-But there are always some that never cross our minds and those are the ones that usually give us the most peace of mind once we start implementing them.
+But there are always some that never cross our minds and those are the ones that usually give us the most peace of mind once we implement them.

-None of the tips listed here are going to blow your mind.
+None of the tips listed here will blow your mind.
 But they are practical and ones I use or have learned from others.

-Before we dive in, I want to be clear, these safety tips are not meant to fear-monger you in any way.
+Before we dive in, I want to be clear, I do not mean to fear-monger you.
 I will not read posts or watch videos that do, so I will not do that to you.

 But I want to remind you that there ARE dangerous people out there.
 I am seeing it more and more.
 Just this past year, two of my friend’s sons were each approached by someone with scary intentions.

-We may never be able to protect our children all the way, but we can do our best.
+We may never protect our children all the way, but we can do our best.